kevinbdsouza/kevinbdsouza.github.io/_posts/2023-07-24-developments-in-ml-for-antibody-design.md

 Given the peculiarities of antibodies, designing them computationally to bind to a target protein has been challenging.
 I categorize this broader problem into three questions that differ in their available inputs and end goal.

-a) In-silico affinity maturation
+* In-silico affinity maturation
-b) CDR infilling
+* CDR infilling
-c) De novo design
+* De novo design

 In-silico affinity maturation aims to enhance the binding affinity of an antibody that is known to bind to the target.
 This is primarily achieved by a framework similar to the one shown in Fig. 1.